Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Related Work

 \section{Related Work}

-In recent years, the performance of facial recognition systems has been improving and has already surpassed the performance of humans \cite{human}.
+In recent years, the performance of FR systems has been improving and has already surpassed the performance of humans \cite{human}.
 This improvement is based on larger data sets, larger models, and new loss functions, such as ArcFace loss \cite{arcface}, CurricularFace loss \cite{curricularface}, MagFace loss \cite{magface} or ElasticFace loss \cite{elasticface}.
 With the increase in verification performance, the models became less understandable due to their complexity and size, which raises questions about the inner workings and causes of decisions.

 The first direction of research that focused on making the face matching process more understandable were works related to uncertainty mapping.
 The idea for uncertainty mapping comes from thinking that faces may be ambiguous or lack identity information.
 Moreover, the problem of model and data uncertainty is of general interest in the deep learning community \cite{DBLP:conf/nips/KendallG17, DBLP:conf/icml/GalG16}.
 Shi and Jain \cite{pfe} proposed probabilistic face embeddings, where each face image is represented as a Gaussian distribution with the feature as the mean and the uncertainty of the features as the variance.
-This general idea has then been adopted in several ways \cite{dataunc, fastunc}, including propagating the uncertainty present in the process of face matching to the comparison itself \cite{bmvc}.
+This general idea has then been adopted in several ways \cite{dataunc, fastunc}, including propagating the uncertainty present in the process of face matching to the comparison itself \cite{bmvc, DBLP:conf/iwbf/HuberTKKD23}.
+Others tried to explain the performance variations in FR over different demographic groups \cite{DBLP:conf/icb/FuD22}, or assign the different in explainability performs \cite{10289865} as well as the different levels of face image quality \cite{DBLP:journals/tbbis/TerhorstHDKRK23, DBLP:conf/wacv/FuD22}.

-The second research direction towards explainable face verification followed the trend in computer vision to visualize important areas using saliency or heatmaps \cite{gradcam, scorecam}, there are also works that visualize the crucial areas in the decision-making of face recognition models.
-Applying methods known from computer vision like GradCAM \cite{gradcam} or Score-CAM \cite{scorecam} are not natively applicable for face recognition models in an optimal manner, since they are designed for classification problems and not for a process that consists of feature (embedding) extraction followed by embedding comparison (matching), which is typically applied in state-of-the-art face recognition systems.
+The second research direction towards explainable FR followed the trend in computer vision to visualize important areas using saliency or heatmaps \cite{gradcam, scorecam}, there are also works that visualize the crucial areas in the decision-making of FR.
+Applying methods known from computer vision like GradCAM \cite{gradcam} or Score-CAM \cite{scorecam} are not natively applicable for FR models in an optimal manner, since they are designed for classification problems and not for a process that consists of feature (embedding) extraction followed by embedding comparison (matching), which is typically applied in SOTA FR systems.